SeanWass/demo_gateway/README.md

 ### Payment flow
 Within the payment model, I set up functions that do checks to ensure that only valid payment transistions are allowed.

+### Swagger
+You can view the API calls at /api/documentation#/

+### Example Gateway
+I created an example gateway that fakes responses depending on the amount that is sent through.
+This allows testing of retrying, failing or success.

+#### Unit Tests
+I wrote unit tests that cover the retry helper, the payment gateway and idempotency.